 Many homeowners worry about which heating system offers the best combination of value for money, energy efficiency and overall convenience.
 Finding reliable advice can be difficult and this guide is designed to unravel some of the complexity.

-Liquid fuel heating is the fuel of choice for around one million homes in Great Britain and a similar number in Ireland.
+Liquid fuel heating – often called oil heating - is the fuel of choice for around one million homes in Great Britain and a similar number in Ireland.
 It can be used for both heating and cooking and offers similar advantages to mains gas in terms of convenience and ease of use.
 The latest liquid fuel-fired condensing boilers have efficiency ratings of over 90% - equal to gas boilers - and liquid fuel is one of the cheapest fuel options available.

 Liquid petroleum gas (LPG)

 From a user perspective, LPG works in a similar way to mains gas and, rather like liquid fuel heating, LPG is usually stored in a tank in the garden.
 However, unlike liquid fuel tanks, the tank is usually owned by the company that supplies the gas, which can make a new installation cheaper, but means an ongoing annual rental charge will apply.
 This can also cause difficulties when customers want to change fuel supplier.
 The biggest disadvantage of LPG is that it is one of the most expensive heating fuels, and homeowners are usually tied into long contracts, which limits your options when it comes to finding a better deal.
 On a more positive note, the carbon emissions from LPG are slightly lower than oil and LPG systems offer the same convenience as liquid fuel and mains gas.